Iconic America From Smethport PA to Linesville PA: 120 Miles on PA Route 6

 Back on Route 6, turn right and drive 8 miles to the center of Kane.
 Before reaching town, take a left on Route 321 and follow signs to one of several wineries cropping up in this part of PA.
 Flickerwood Wine Cellars produces 35 varieties of vino, but shines when it comes to dessert and sweeter wines, and visitors can sample them and grab a bite in the appealing tasting room.

 Dr. Evan O’Neill Kane, the son of the town’s namesake, earned a rather strange place in history.
-In 1932, he performed hernia surgery on himself to prove the effectiveness of local anesthesia.
-“Many people from Kane were explorers,” says Driscoll.
+In 1932, he performed hernia surgery on himself to prove the effectiveness of local anesthesia, and there’s a photo of him doing it on display.
+Oh my.
+“Many people from Kane were explorers,” according to a town booster.
 “Dr. Kane applied that spirit of exploration to the medical arena.”

 Texas Hot Lunch Kane PA